-Treatment for Emotional Abuse
+Treatment Options for Emotional Abuse

-Treatment for Victims of Emotional Abuse
+Treatment Options for Victims of Emotional Abuse

-- You did nothing wrong, and the abuse is not your fault.
+- You did nothing wrong and the abuse is not your fault.

-There are several types of therapy that can be used to treat emotional abuse:
+Therapy can be used to treat emotional abuse:

 - Individual therapy